jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I used to be one of their followers.
 I understand their appeal.
 By signing up to a side, any person in our society has a pre-made set of policies to rally around.
 Or more likely, a ready-made group of people to blame for any and all problems.
 Happily, I think the majority of Main Street has learned what I eventually did, professional partisans aren't heroes fighting for the average person.
 Each side only cares about forcing their ideological purity on our communities.

-Yet because too many of us still listen to Left/Right idealogues on blogs, books, and TV, our politicians are forced to satisfy the extremes.
-Campaign fundraising alone requires our politicians to talk with echo chambers nearly every single day.
+Yet because too many of us still listen to Left/Right idealogues on blogs, books, and TV, our elected leaders are forced to satisfy the extremes.
+Campaign fundraising alone requires politicians to talk with echo chambers nearly every single day.
 After many years of media junkets, dinner fundraisers, and talk-show interviews, our elected representatives can sound like foreigners to "non-believers" on Main Street.

 The funny thing is, despite being so emotional, neither Left or Right has any idea, or cares to discover, how Internet Age technology even works.
-Beause they're not heroes, they don't reach for the power of new technology.
+Since they're not heroes, they don't think to reach for the power of new technology.
 That's why if (or when) you ignore an election, it's hard to notice who won.

 I mean, in either Canada or America, does road traffic disappear and reappear every four years?
-Do carbon levers in the air stop or start rising on election nights?
+Do carbon levels in the air stop or start rising on election nights?
 Do our workdays become more or less productive after the first Tuesday in November?

 Of course not.